grafana/synthetic-monitoring-agent/README.md

 * Enter a **Probe Name**, **Latitude**, **Longitude**, and **Region**.
 * Optionally enter up to 3 custom labels to identify your probe.
 * Click **Save**
-* Copy the "Probe Authetication Token" and save for installing the agent.
+* Copy the "Probe Authentication Token" and save for installing the agent.

 ### Install the agent on Debian based systems